 - This redline comparison of each state’s trade secrets laws against the Uniform Trade Secrets Act shows the full scope of variations from state to state.

 chart is viewable here.
-(It was originally prepared on August 14, 2016, and has been updated; it is current as of August 8, 2018.)
+(It was originally prepared on August 14, 2016.
+The chart is regularly updated and remains current as of this month.)

 In addition, for a comprehensive summary of recent trade secrets and noncompete legislative reforms and efforts at reform around the country, please see Russell Beck’s analysis here: Changing Trade Secrets | Noncompete Laws.